SystemsApproach/private5g/core.rst

 -  *NSSF (Network Slicing Selector Function):* Manages how network slices are selected to serve a given UE.

 ..
-Maybe should say something about these management APIs  being implementation dependent, but that 3GPP does prescribe (some of) the settable policy rules and slice parameters.
+Maybe we should include a sidebar on 3GPP's internal APIs and functional specs, as a sort of editorial on how the architecture points to a cloud native implementation, but does so in an overly prescriptive a way that a cloud native engineer would find appalling.
+(Some of the current blurbage borders on editiorializing, but maybe we should stick to the facts in the main body, and limit our opinions to a sidebar.)

 Keep in mind that even though 3GPP does not directly prescribe a microservice implementation, the overall design clearly points to a cloud native solution as the desired end-state for the Mobile Core.
-Of particular note, introducing distinct storage services means that all the other services can be stateless, and hence, more readily scalable.
-Also note that :numref:`Figure %s <fig-5g-core>` shows a *message bus* interconnecting all the components rather than standardizing a full set of pairwise interfaces.\ [#]_ This suggests a well-understood implementation strategy.
+Of particular note, introducing a distinct storage service means that all the other services can be stateless, and hence, more readily scalable.

-.. [#] Only the N2 and N3 interfaces that connect the Mobile Core CP
-       and UP, respectively, to the RAN are prescribed by the 3GPP standard.
-All other interfaces are defined by the implementation.

 Deployment Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~